A Shield Against Night

 If left alone, a slow and predatory wave would subsume the good realm of the Firls.
 Every hill would be a trollhole.
 Every mistletree a leering älf’s perch.
 Every cradle a ragman’s feed trough.

-A hardy and singular force keeps the Other at bay: The Ward Rangers.
-They are the cunning step of the hunter; the burning iron bolt.
-They are Humanity’s shield against night.
+But a hardy force keeps the Other at bay: The Ward Rangers.
+They are the cunning step of the hunter; the burning steel fléchette.
+They are civilization’s shield against night.

 Though the Crown has not been at war for two score years, it has supplied and fortified a bitter front for more than two centuries.
 This front is the effort of the Rangers, a defense against the encroaching Other.